 The trains are equipped with power socket to provide power to your electronic equipment such as notebook.
 An infotainment LED television is provided in all the coaches.
 Priority seats are also reserved for the elderly or special needs passengers.

-Here are the current ETS services:
+Here are the schedule of the ETS services:

 The Komuter Train is a train service using electric trains to cater for the needs of commuters in Kuala Lumpur and the vicinity.
 It was first introduced in 1995 and is currently serving 55 stations.